 We want to acknowledge Dallas Mayor Mike Rawlings for his interest in this project and for bringing usable data to his fellow mayors.
 Collaborative Communications Group and Graphicacy have continued to provide excellent support of this work since its inception.
 We would like to thank the staff at National Alliance for Public Charter Schools, who willingly shared data on charter school enrollment.
 Dr. Gregory Matthews provided invaluable support on the tool.

 Finally, this tool would not be possible without the generous support from the Charles Stewart Mott Foundation, Sammons Enterprises Foundation, and the Walton Family Foundation.

 State of Our Cities Methodology and Sources

 Each city’s data includes data from schools belonging to the Local Education Agency (LEA) of the most centrally located or largest school district in that city.
-Charts displaying three racial groups highlight the three racial groups in each LEA with the largest enrollment totals in the Common Core of Data (CCD) School Universe Survey for 2013-14.
+Charts displaying three racial groups highlight the three racial groups in each LEA with the largest enrollment totals in the Common Core of Data (CCD) School Universe Survey.

 OCR data is limited by district reporting and rates should be interpreted with caution.
 Large differences between 2011-12 and 2013-14 data may be due to changes in district reporting procedures and may not reflect real year-to-year changes.